Kirandawadi/CCDC-Prep/elk_stack_installation.md

 ![](attachments/Pasted%20image%2020250129232845.png)
 - Login with user `elastic` and the password that was generated in the beginning.

+## Basic Setup Workflow
+- - First, create an **Agent Policy**, which defines the configurations that will be applied to the hosts assigned to it.
+- - Add as many **integrations** as needed within the Agent Policy.
+- Finally, enroll **agents** into the Agent Policy to start monitoring them.

 ## Setting up Fleet Server

 > Machine's IP: 10.0.0.6